alexandertrefz/essence/packages/website/optimisations.md

 **Retention summaries for the standard library's own Functions.**
-`build-lists-in-place` declines every mention of an accumulator that is not a rebuilding chain, which includes reads that retain nothing at all — `removeDuplicates` is written as a fold that asks `accumulated::contains(item)` before appending, and its quadratic copying would go the way of the appending benchmark's if that read were admitted.
+`build-lists-in-place` declines every mention of an accumulator that is not a rebuilding chain, which includes reads that retain nothing at all — a fold that asks `accumulated::contains(item)` before appending, which is how `removeDuplicates` was written before it became `tally`'s keys, copies its accumulator every turn, and that copying would go the way of the appending benchmark's if the read were admitted.
 What would admit it is one answer per prelude Function to "which Parameters can outlive this call?", computed once against the closed prelude the way the prelude is already optimised once per process.
 With `contains`, `length` and `item(at:)` summarised as retaining